 If you want a meaningful and minimalist tattoo, then a simple design will be the perfect choice for you.
 Getting tattooed on your foot can be painful as the area has thin skin, a lack of fat and muscle, and a high concentration of nerve endings, so keeping your piece basic is beneficial.
-That doesn’t mean that you have to restrict your creativity, though, and your inking can be of anything; a small heart, a flower or animal, or the sun and moon.
+That doesn’t mean that you have to restrict your creativity, though, and your inking can be of anything; a small heart, a flower or animal, or a sun and moon tattoo.
 Simple tattoos often focus on the basic shapes and outlines and are devoid of shading, detailing, and brightly colored ink.
 Usually, the symbolism associated with your piece is more important than the artwork.
 It is also great for someone who wants to show that they prefer the simpler things in life.

 23. Skeleton Foot Tattoo

 The foot is a versatile placement for body art, and you can get something simple or detailed.
 It is easy to cover up and just as easy to show off, and although it is not the biggest location, it does allow for pieces with detail.
 The human skeleton, specifically the skull, makes for exciting and symbolic body art.
 It often represents death, evil, and negativity.
 That said, there are also positive associations, including rebirth and protection, or that you are not afraid of what the future holds.
 Some women may also want to get inked with a realistic portrayal of their skeleton, showing the bones in the foot.
 This can be an intimidating and cool appearance.

 24. Compass Foot Tattoo